 Context

-More than five million children die before their fifth birthday every year.
-Many regions currently face serious health risks, including high maternal and neonatal mortality rates, the spread of infectious and non-communicable diseases and poor reproductive health.
+Each year, more than five million children die before their fifth birthday.
+Many regions currently face serious health risks, including high maternal and neonatal mortality rates, the spread of infectious and non-communicable diseases, and poor reproductive health.
+Thirty-eight million people worldwide are living with HIV/AIDS.

 FXB in action